Drawings by migrant children who were in detention show them in cages

 “More children will continue to die if we do not make sure that every child who passes through federal custody is seen by a pediatric-trained medical professional,” she said.
 “I personally toured two CBP facilities and did not encounter a single pediatrician at either one.”

-The AAP provided NBC News with drawings it said were made by children recently released from CBP custody depicting themselves in cages.
+The organization provided NBC News with drawings it said were made by children recently released from CBP custody depicting themselves in cages.

+The pictures were drawn by children at the Catholic Charities Humanitarian Respite Center in McAllen, Texas, run by Sister Norma Pimentel.
+The Respite Center is where many families go after being released from CBP custody and processing before heading to their next destinations.
+The center is where many families get their first shower, clean clothes and a hot meal after arriving in the United States.

+The children were asked to draw on canvases to depict their time spent in CBP custody, according to the organization.

 DHS watchdog warns of 'ticking time bomb' at migrant facilitiesJuly 3, 201911:59